Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 “Sister,” Jiang Cheng tried to interrupt; but Jiang Yanli, in a rare show of defiance, raised a hand to silence him.

-“They say that he is the one to steal their omega,” she went on.
-“Or that you are a loose weapon, and proof that he cannot control his own sect.
+“They say that he is the one to steal their kunze,” she went on.
+“Or that you are a loose weapon, and proof that he can’t control his own sect.
 He has started being isolated from the rest of the clans.”

 Wei Wuxian could believe it.

-Even if he did not believe Jiang Yanli incapable of lying to him, he would have seen the truth of her words over Jiang Cheng’s face; his former shidi grew red and ugly once more, shamed and grieved with the knowledge of his own failure, disgusted to have to ask him for help.
+Even if he did not believe Jiang Yanli incapable of lying to him, he would have seen the truth of her words over Jiang Cheng’s face: his former shidi grew red and ugly once more, shamed by the knowledge of his own failure, disgusted to have to ask him for help.

 He did not reject Jiang Yanli this time when she once more touched his arm.
 “We came here to see you,” she said quietly.
 “This is true before anything else, A-Xian, and we will not force you to do anything.”

 Jiang Yanli ignored his input.
 “But your absence has caused a lot of troubles to our sect,” she continued placatingly.
 “People have been talking.
 You haven’t been seen publicly in almost a year, and those who did see you have so little good to say.
 If they don’t see you with us, if they imagine that you fell from under our protection, or that A-Cheng fell from yours…”

 Wei Wuxian needn’t hear her say more to understand what she meant.